 I am an activist.
-My academic, and activist interests are around how social change is effected.
+My academic and activist interests are around how social change is effected.
 My scholarship in social change and addressing marginalisation is driven by a desire to bring academic rigour to inform activism.
-A number of years ago I opted to move from a full to a part-time lecturing post so that I could commit more time to activism and community organisation.
+A number of years ago, I opted to move from a full to a part-time lecturing post so that I could commit more time to activism and community organisation.
 I am surprised to be writing a methodological paper.
-I have not previously read methodological papers.
-I suspected they were prosaic.
-I suspected they were dry.
-I suspected they are not for activists.
-I was wrong.
-On this last point at any rate.
+I have not previously read methodological papers, but I suspected they were prosaic; I suspected they were dry; I suspected they are not for activists, and I was wrong on this last point at any rate.
 I am writing this piece because methodology emerged as the substantive issue, and on several levels, in a knowledge exchange I helped to facilitate between community workers, academics and software providers for the third sector.

-'Making it Count' began as a community engagement project at the XXX in June 2017.
-Initially, it brought together 11 workers and volunteers from seven small to medium sized community organisations.
+'Making it Count' began as a community engagement project at the University of Greenwich in June 2017.
+Initially, it brought together 11 workers and volunteers from seven small- to medium-sized community organisations.
 It was followed up by a series of interviews with some of those who part to extend and clarify the points made at the event.
-The delegates, who have been anonymised here, represented small charities running winter night-shelters, volunteer agencies, large national children's charities, healthcare charities for particular diseases, LGBT inclusion associations and broader community organising groups.
-The representatives, usually the CEO or equivalent position met with four academics from the Applied Sociology Research Group, at XXX a number of other academics in related fields and two delegates from software providers who produce online toolkits to help the third sector collect data (one of which had to cancel at the last minute but sent a presentation).
-These were the market leader, 'Outcome Star' and the smaller 'Soul Record'.
+The delegates, who have been anonymised here, represented small charities running winter night-shelters; volunteer agencies; large national children's charities; healthcare charities for particular diseases; lesbian, gay, bisexual and transgender (LGBT) inclusion associations; and broader community